wearerequired/capistrano-wearerequired/README.md

 ### New Messaging Elements for Slackistrano

-The class `SlackistranoMessagingElements` allows change the bot icon with a emoji icon or image url and define the bot username.
+The class `SlackistranoMessagingElements` allows to change the icon with an emoji or image URL and to define a custom username.

 Example:
 ```ruby